Heart rate and lap counting, this is the ultimate tool for the swimmer who wants the best.

 3, Set it to go off after 30 minutes (or any long time interval) so it will alert you when you have swam for your allotted time (you can also use it in chrono mode this way when doing other activities).

 4, Imagine you want to swim at a pace of 90 seconds per 100m.
 Set the vibrate alarm to go off every 90 seconds (or any short time interval) and feel the buzz each 100m.
 This is a great way to keep your pace correct in a longer set.
 If you feel the buzz exactly at the 100m turn you know you are on track (you can use this in chrono mode too of course when doing other sports).

 Battery life is affected by the number of times you use the vibrating alarm during your swim.
 To increase battery life, reduce the frequency of the alarm.

 View details for each swim, progress charts, take part in virtual challenges, see your swim records, share with facebook, import and export swims and much more….

 - Select any session and examine in detail including individual laps and sets within the swim

 - Graphical analysis of your stroke count, times, speed etc see how they have changed over time.

 - See how far you have swum this month or year.

-- View your fastest times, best stroke count etc. at a glance.
+- View your swim records over many differences at a glance.